Last Updated: March 5, 2020

 Zodiac’s MX6 and MX8 pool cleaners are related models, with the MX6 being a more compact version of the MX8.
-Both are designed for small pools and to operate on a limited amount of suction power.
-Both do their jobs pretty adequately, with the choice put to consumers as to whether they want a smaller pool cleaner or a slightly larger one that does a more robust cleaning job.
+Both are designed for small pools and both operate on a limited amount of suction power.
+Both do an adequate job of cleaning.
+The choice comes down to size.
+Do you want a smaller pool cleaner or a slightly larger one that does a more robust cleaning job?

-The MX8’s dual cyclone cleaning system doesn’t necessarily give it a lot more cleaning power.
-What it does is provide it with a much wider cleaning swatch.
+The MX8’s dual cyclone cleaning system doesn’t necessarily give it a lot more cleaning power, but you do get a much wider cleaning swatch.
 The MX8 has two blades on the bottom of a chassis that is only slightly larger, and they’re connected on either side of the center.
 The MX6 has a single, center-mounted blade.
 Because the two pool cleaners are otherwise closely related, performance came down to this.

 When two models are from the same basic line and have the same basic operation, price is invariably just a matter of looking at price tags.
 It’s a clean, easy way to measure which one is better.
 In this case, the MX6 simply costs less.
 We were tempted to give the MX6 a bigger edge with the price differential, but you do get more by paying more for the MX8.

-As related models, they operate pretty similarly and have some of the same problems related to design.
-One advantage the MX8 has is that it has two directional gears on the bottom, which makes it easier for it to back up and change direction if it gets into a corner.
-The MX6 has just one; if it gets into a tight space, it needs help getting out of it.
+As related models, they have a similar operation and some of the same problems related to design.
+One advantage of the MX8 is its two directional gears on the bottom, which makes it easier for it to back up and change direction if it gets into a corner.
+The MX6 has just one; if it gets into a tight space, it needs help getting out.

 The Zodiac MX8 is the bigger brother of the MX6.
 Both are compact side suction pool cleaners, and the MX6 is less expensive.
 There’s a good reason for that, however.
 The MX8 has two cleaning turbines on the bottom for a wider cleaning swath.
 It also operates at a lower suction power level than the MX6, and it comes with more hose out of the box.
 It also has two directional gears on the bottom so that it’s more mobile and adaptable while in operation.
 It costs more than the MX6, but we feel that the added expense is generally worth the extras you get.